 - Play performance – performing the actions from the story as the teacher reads.

-1st grade Halloween storytelling: Rod Campbell – Scary Things
+1st grade Halloween storytelling – full lesson plan packed with activities: Rod Campbell – Scary Things

 P.S.
-This is one of the lesson plans I created in my master studies, and I got a 10🥇.
-It was the best storytelling lesson plan in the whole group. ✨
+This is one of the lesson plans I created in my master studies, and I got a 10?.
+It was the best storytelling lesson plan for the whole group. ✨

 Additional references for further learning:

-Every storytelling article is a reflection of my past storytelling workshops and they include digital storytelling materials, videos of my storytelling, and photos of various activities from different stages in storytelling.
+Every storytelling article reflects my past storytelling workshops, and they include digital storytelling materials, videos of my storytelling, and photos of various activities from different stages in storytelling.

 - Class Two at the Zoo by Julia Jarman